astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 ## Example of Momentum Conservation

-A neutral pion (rest energy $E_0=135$ MeV) decays into two photons.
+Example 8.4: A neutral pion (rest energy $E_0=135$ MeV) decays into two photons.
 Show that in the rest frame of the pion, the two photons move in opposite directions.
 Find the energy of these two photons.

 In the rest frame of the pion, the momentum 4-vector for the pion is:
 ```{math}